EuroProofNet/europroofnet.github.io/_pages/WG6/Vienna/admin.md

 - [ ] The Grant Holder checks the eligibility of the LOS and sends the result to the organizer and the chair.

 - [ ] The chair and the organizer fix the deadline for reimbursement applications at least 1 month before the meeting, and the date of a core group meeting within 1 week after the deadline, to decide which participants will be reimbursed.

-9.01.2023 - deadline for reimbursement applications

-16.01.2023 - notify who receives the reimbursement (we need only the names, INRIA notifies the persons)

 - [ ] The organizer collects data and files from participants willing to be reimbursed (name, email, country, address, gender, age, dates of arrival and departure, quote for transport, university certificates for master students).
 To this end, we strongly suggest the organizer to use forms like https://docs.google.com/forms/d/1WgAdt6_BkJiT9u6lSqIQ5p_7955CHFEjbxG2Ucj5gRgor https://docs.google.com/forms/d/12YxrDK-dupOFj5R5CdINvlc6xzW6C5DpEr58JoVmBIg.